Applied Measure Theory for Probabilistic Modeling: Locally dominated measures

 Because of this, we instead define $\mu$ to be \emph{locally dominated} by $\nu$ near $x$, written $\mu \ll_x \nu$, if there is some neighborhood $N \ni x$ such that $\nu(N)>0$ (so it's not a degenerate case) and $\mu|_N \ll \nu|_N$ (absolute continuity between the restricted measures).
 A \emph{local density} can be defined similarly.
 In \verb|MeasureTheory|, the \verb|density| and \verb|logdensity| functions work in exactly these terms.
 For the remainder of this paper, ``(log-)density'' will always refer to the local (log-)density, and ``local'' will often be taken as understood.

 Density computations are typically done in log space.
-For example, if we're interested in $\frac{\dd \mu}{\dd \nu}$, we'll typically instead compute \verb|logdensity(μ, ν, x)|.
-Here and below, we'll often write the math in terms of densities and the code in terms of log-densities, despite unfortunate inconsistency between the two.
+For example, if we're interested in $\frac{\dd \mu}{\dd \nu}$, we'll typically instead compute \verb|logdensity_rel(μ, ν, x)|.\footnote{Density and log-density are \emph{always} relative; the \texttt{rel} here is to indicate that we want the density relative to a second measure which is explicitly specified.} Here and below, we'll often write the math in terms of densities and the code in terms of log-densities, despite unfortunate inconsistency between the two.

 There are several benefits to working in log-space.
 Results are much less likely to overflow or underflow, and the many products and exponents become sums and products, respectively. which are much more efficient to compute and to differentiate.